Private Limited Company Registration in India

 12. Resolution for Name Authorization (if applicable)

-Private Limited Company Registration Process - Step by Step
+Private Limited Company Registration Process Online in India

 The registration process for a private limited company is straightforward but requires compliance with several legal and procedural requirements under the Companies Act, 2013.
 Below are the step-by-step processes involved: